scriptnull/vishnubharathi.codes/source/_posts/levenshtein-distance.md

 You still there? even after I said the words "Dynamic Programming"? haha.
 Good!
 Because unlike you, I am good at running away from it; most of the time.
 But I am kind of sitting down to learn + practice this stuff now.

-[This amazing book](https://www.manning.com/books/grokking-algorithms) played a major role in making this topic a little less scary.
+[This amazing book](https://www.manning.com/books/grokking-algorithms) played a major role in making this topic a little less scary for me.
 What intrigued me the most is the spot where the author tries to explain some practical applications for dynamic programming.

 Among all the applications I read there, two of them were practical and in-fact something that I use almost every day.
 One is in diff tools like `git diff` to compare text and another one is in spell checkers to figure out the closest matching words to the spelling we typed.